 Residents of the residence hall may have guests visit them in the hall, provided that the guests do not infringe on another's right to privacy and/or the quiet to enjoyment of the facilities they have under contract.
 Furthermore, all residents must obtain permission from all roommates and/or suitemates before inviting guests to visit.
 In addition, it is each resident's responsibility to communicate disapproval of guests and to convey continual problems to a residence life staff member if approval is not sought after and received each time by all parties involved.
 If permission is not received and a guest is invited to visit, all future guest privileges may be revoked.

-All posting of signs, bulletins and promotional materials in the residence halls must be approved by the coordinator of student life and development.
+The residence life manager must approve all posting of signs, bulletins and promotional materials in the residence halls.
 Approved materials will then be posted by the residence life staff.

 As a safety precaution, the following guidelines for room modifications within the room or suite must be followed:

-Illegal materials in plain view may be confiscated if they are noticed in the course of inspections or in response to violation of University or departmental policy.
+Illegal materials in plain view may be confiscated if they are noticed in the course of inspections or in response to violation of university or departmental policy.
 The resident will receive written notification of this action if confiscation is required.
-Additionally, in the event that illegal materials are confiscated from a student, conduct proceedings may be initiated by the University and/or law enforcement may be notified.
-Authorized residence life staff members who may enter a room include administrative staff members, coordinator of student life and development, resident assistants, maintenance and custodial personnel.
+Additionally, in the event that illegal materials are confiscated from a student, conduct proceedings may be initiated by the university and/or law enforcement may be notified.
+Authorized residence life staff members who may enter a room include administrative staff members, coordinator of student life and development, residence life manager, residence life assistant manager, residence life operations assistant, resident assistants, maintenance and custodial personnel.

-The meal plan starts with breakfast on the first class day of each semester.
-Meals are not provided during Thanksgiving Break, spring vacations and/or between semesters.
+The meal plan (19 meals per week) starts with breakfast on the first day of class each semester.
+Meals are not provided during Thanksgiving, Spring and Semester vacations or four-day vacations.
 Meals that are served on three-day weekend breaks may have alternative service hours.
 Information will be posted.

 Residents are encouraged to invite family or other guests to dine with them in the dining center.
 Meals for such guests may be purchased on a cash, check or credit card basis.

-Students participating in University sponsored events, including classes, who are unable to dine on the regular schedule can make arrangements for carry-out meals.
-Arrangements must be made in advance with the food services manager.
+Students participating in university sponsored events, including classes, who are unable to dine on the regular schedule can arrange for carry-out meals.
+Arrangements must be made in advance with the appropriate food services manager.